The ‘I’s and ‘we’s’ of letter-writing

 Please reference as: Liz Stanley (2017) ‘The ‘I’s and ‘we’s’ of letter-writing’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/is-of-kuruman/ and also provide the paragraph number as appropriate when quoting.

 3. Robert Moffat (1795-1883) was a Scots farmer and gardener by background who experienced the ‘call’ to serve as a missionary, while Mary Smith (1795-1871) was the daughter of a successful market gardener in Duckinfield, near Manchester in north west England.
 Soon after the Moffats arrived, Chief Mothibi gave permission for the Station to be relocated to its present position at Seodin in the valley of the Kuruman River.
-The Kuruman Mission became a key LMS Station.
+The Kuruman Mission became a key LMS mission station.

 4. Baking hot and treeless when they arrived at the Seodin location in 1821, Robert Moffat oversaw and himself significantly built a water channel from the Kuruman Eye to the Station to source the Station and its food-growing and other activities.